-The Directors are pleased to submit their annual report together with the audited financial statements of Bank of Africa Kenya Limited ("the Bank") for the year ended 31 December 2022.
+KPMG Kenya 8th Floor, ABC Towers ABC Place, Waiyaki Way P.O.
+Box 40612 00100 Nairobi, GPO The Directors are pleased to submit their annual report together with the audited financial statements of Bank of Africa Kenya Limited ("the Bank") for the year ended 31 December 2023 in accordance with section 22 of the Banking Act and Section 650(1) of the Kenyan Companies Act 2015.
 The report discloses the state of affairs of the Bank.

-1. Principal activities
+Principal activities